 With the novel coronavirus continuing to infect thousands across the United States every day, understanding what symptoms are linked to it can help you take steps to keep yourself as safe as possible—like speaking with a healthcare provider and getting tested.

 Here, you’ll find evidence-based information about COVID-19 symptoms—plus other key points related to transmission, risk factors, and prevention.
-And worth keeping in mind: you can now take a COVID-19 test at home (the Everlywell COVID-19 Test Home Collection Kit is FDA-authorized and is an RT-PCR test).
+And worth keeping in mind: you can now find out whether you are infected with SARS-CoV-2 in the comfort and safety of your home with the COVID-19 Test Home Collection Kit DTC*.

 Coronavirus is a respiratory infection that’s transmitted from person to person through respiratory droplets.
 When someone who’s infected coughs, sneezes, or talks, they expel virus-carrying droplets into the surrounding environment.
 The infection is then transmitted if these droplets come into contact with a nearby person’s mouth or nose (or are inhaled into the lungs).
 For this reason, the virus is most likely to spread when people are close together—within approximately 6 feet apart from each other.